„Grazing is amazing“

 C1 Restoration management of grassland habitats

-Currently, we have already restored around 348 ha of target habitats!
+We have successfully restored around 464.2 ha of target habitats!
 They extend from Dolný Zemplín (SCI Ladmovské vápence near Ladmovce, SCI Veľký kopec nad Kráľovský Chlmec and SCI Tarbucka near Streda nad Bodrogom), through Slovak Karst (in SCI Plešivská planina, on Silická planina – SCI Fabiánka, in Nature Reserve Zemné hradisko and on the Zádielská and Jasovská plains – SCI Horný vrch), Cerová vrchovina (SCI Piskovcové chrbty near Drňa village, SCI Drieňové near Jestice village), Inovec foothills (SCI Tematínske vrchy), south of Považský Inovec (SCI Sedliská above Hlohovec city, the vicinity of Bratislava (SCIs Biskupické luhy and Ostrovné lúčky) to Moravia (SCIs Ječmeniště, Bílý kopec u Čejče, Čejkovické Špidláky, Hochberk, Kamenný vrch u Kurdějova, Hochberk, Přední Kopaniny and Přední kout).
-During the season when birds are nesting, we focus on a different type of activity – especially the removal of invasive species, which is most effective during this time.
-We have already managed to intervene against invasive plants on more than 131.3 ha in several project locations.
+During nesting season, we focus on a different type of activity – especially the removal of invasive species, which is most effective during this time.
+We have succeeded in intervening against invasive plants on more than 137.3 ha in several project locations.

 C2 Restoration of grassland habitats by reintroduction of grazing